 Also in 2016, Matt put on his dancing shoes to take part in Strictly Come Dancing, coming second.

 As a rugby reporter, he has worked on BBC Sport’s rugby fixtures and as contributor to their coverage of the Six Nations Championship and on BT Sport with regular appearances on the channel’s Rugby Tonight,

-Matt was also a commentator for BBC Radio 5 Live throughout the 2015 Rugby World Cup, and he continues to write a rugby column for the Daily Mirror, a post he has held since 2014.
+Matt was also a commentator for BBC Radio 5 Live throughout the 2015 Rugby World Cup.

 His intelligence and charisma guarantees him as a natural choice for after-dinner speeches and motivational presentations.

 As a motivational speaker, Matt Dawson offers insight into the foundations of a winning team with key transferable skills for the business world.